idio-lang/DIPS/source/introduction.rst

 reasonable pool of operating systems with enough variance to keep my :lname:`C` porting honest.

-One question arises, *how* broad should that pool be?
+One question arises, how *broad* should that pool be?
 I've wrestled a little with how much effort should I put into *old* operating systems.
 I might be able to get hold of versions of Linux and, say, Solaris, from the late 90s but am I looking for usable completeness or technical completeness?
-Does anyone, and this is critical, *who wants to run* a new shell actually run one of these old operating systems?
+Does anyone, and this is critical, who *wants to run a new shell* actually run one of these old operating systems?

-The chances are that if you're still running an Operating System released in the 90s then it is critical infrastructure -- otherwise you wouldn't still be running it -- and you're not likely to (be allowed to) run dodgy new code on it.
+The chances are that if you're still running an Operating System released in the 90s then it is critical infrastructure -- otherwise you wouldn't still be running it -- and you're not likely to (be allowed to) run new code with a dubious provenance on it.

-That said, there is some technical interest in ensuring that the code is portable enough to run on such systems as it was the time of the transition from 32- to 64-bit computing and the various LP64_ variations that came with it.
+That said, there is some technical merit in ensuring that the code is portable enough to run on such systems as it was the time of the transition from 32-bit to 64-bit computing and the various LP64_ variations that came with it.

-So I think the goal is to ensure that the shell works on a fleet of the latest Operating Systems together with a selection of Others which aren't expected to see much action but which force the code to be honest.
+So I think the goal is to ensure that the shell works on a fleet of the latest Operating Systems together with a selection of "others" which aren't expected to see much action but which force the code to be honest.

 A broad range without being too specific:

 .. csv-table:: Test Systems
    :header: "ISA", "OS", "bits", "notes"

-   "x86-64", "Fedora 32", 64
+   "x86-64", "Fedora 33", 64
    "x86-64", "Ubuntu 18", 64
    "x86-64", "Debian 10", 64 / 32
+   "x86-64", "CentOS 7", 64
    "x86-64", "CentOS 6", 64 / 32
    "x86-64", "OpenIndiana Hipster", 64
    "x86-64", "OpenIndiana a151", 64 / 32
-   "x86-64", "Solaris 10", 32, WIP
    "x86-64", "FreeBSD 10", 32
    "x86-64", "Mac OS 10.15.5", 64, 10.15.6 breaks virtualisation software
    "i386", "Mac OS 10.5.8", 32
    "ARMv7", "Raspbian 9", 32
    "x86-64", "Windows 10 via WSL", 64

+   "x86-64", "Solaris 10", 32, WIP

 .. rst-class:: smaller